Limeless04/news-articles/README.md

 - Manage categories for organizing articles
 - User authentication for admin access
 - Responsive design for desktop and mobile
+- Server-side pagination for articles and categories
+- Client-side search and filtering for articles and categories
+- Optimistic UI updates and automatic cache revalidation using SWR
+- Fallback to local JSON data if the API is unavailable
+- TypeScript for type safety across the project
+- Modular architecture with reusable hooks and components
+- Role-based access control (Admin/User)
+- Easy deployment to Vercel or any Next.js-compatible platform

+## Libraries Used

+This project leverages several modern libraries and tools to provide a robust, scalable, and maintainable CMS:

+- **[Next.js](https://nextjs.org/):** The React framework for production, enabling server-side rendering, routing, and API routes.
+- **[React](https://react.dev/):** The core UI library for building interactive user interfaces.
+- **[TypeScript](https://www.typescriptlang.org/):** Adds static typing to JavaScript, improving code quality and maintainability.
+- **[SWR](https://swr.vercel.app/):** A React Hooks library for remote data fetching, caching, and revalidation, enabling optimistic UI updates and automatic cache management.
+- **[Axios](https://axios-http.com/):** Promise-based HTTP client for making API requests.
+- **[Next-Themes](https://github.com/pacocoursey/next-themes):** For easy integrated theming in nextjs.
+- **Other Utilities:** Custom hooks, helpers, and fallback logic for robust data handling and UI state.

+These libraries work together to deliver a seamless, performant, and developer-friendly CMS experience.

 ## Getting Started